 Kootenay Watershed Science (formerly known as the North Kootenay Lake Water Monitoring Project or NKLWMP) is working to improve understanding and prediction of how these small- and medium-sized watersheds are going to behave in a changing climate, especially in conditions of extreme high and low precipitation.

-KWS began as an initiative of the Kaslo and District Community Forest Society in 2007 and its transition to the KWS was initiated in 2012.
-An ongoing partnership between Living Lakes Canada and KWS was formed in 2017 to focus on collaborative funding, education, monitoring, rehabilitation and policy development initiatives for the long-term protection of Canada’s lakes , wetlands and watersheds.
-In summer 2020, KWS joined forces with LLC and began operating as a program under the LLC umbrella.
-This program will support the Columbia Basin Water Monitoring Framework by supplying quality-controlled data to the Columbia Basin Water Hub open source database, which is currently being facilitated by LLC.
+Kootenay Watershed Science (KWS) began as an initiative of the Kaslo and District Community Forest Society in 2007 and its transition to the KWS was initiated in 2012.
+An ongoing partnership between Living Lakes Canada and KWS was formed in 2017 to focus on collaborative funding, education, monitoring, rehabilitation and policy development initiatives for the long-term protection of Canada's lakes, wetlands and watersheds.
+In summer 2020, KWS joined forces with Living Lakes Canada and began operating as a program under the Living Lakes Canada umbrella.
+This program is supplying quality-controlled data to the Columbia Basin Water Hub open source database, currently being facilitated by Living Lakes Canada.

-The project has established seven hydrometric stations, two high-elevation snow course sites, two high-elevation climate stations and one low-elevation climate station on the north end of Kootenay Lake.
+The project has established seven hydrometric stations, two high-elevation snow course sites, two high-elevation climate stations and one low-elevation climate station on the north end of Kootenay Lake (click the map to enlarge view).
 These sites were strategically selected to complement existing regional monitoring sites.
-KWS follows monitoring protocols established within British Columbia and uses a blend citizen scientists and professional hydrologists to collect data and maintain the monitoring program
+KWS follows monitoring protocols established within British Columbia and uses a blend citizen scientists and professional hydrologists to collect data and maintain the monitoring program.

 The quality-controlled data collected and analyzed by the project will provide decision makers with much needed information to guide critical conservation efforts, land use planning, development decisions, protection of water supplies, and forest management.
 The data can be used to improve prediction of flood frequencies, mass wasting events, and low water supply, as well as to reduce the risk posed by catastrophic events in a changing climate.
 The project will be working to build partnerships with data-users and community groups over the upcoming years.